 The GUI is the menu system that allows the user to navigate their profile and the website as a whole.
 It consists of buttons for the User Daily Workout List, User Goal List, and the User Profile

-5.2.6.1 The GUI shall have a menu
+5.2.6.1 The GUI shall have a menu.

-5.2.6.2 The menu shall have buttons that link the user to their profile, Workout Log, and Goal List
+5.2.6.2 The menu shall have buttons that link the user to the profile, Workout Log, and Goal List.

-5.2.6.3 The GUI shall be present on every page of the web application
+5.2.6.3 The GUI shall be present on every page of the web application.

 5.2.7 Account Sign Up

-The account sign up page is the page that any user will land on if they are not currently logged in.
-It will function very similarly to other sing up/log in pages for social media sites.
+The account sign up page is the page that any user will land on when not currently logged in.
+It will function very similarly to other sign up/log in pages for social media sites.
 The user will have the option to either login to an already existing account or sign up for a new account.

-5.2.7.1 The system shall have a container with an option to sign up for an account
+5.2.7.1 The system shall have a container with an option to sign up for an account.

-5.2.7.2 The system shall have text fields for a first name, last name, email address, password, and confirm password
+5.2.7.2 The system shall have text fields for a first name, last name, email address, password, and confirm password.

-5.2.7.3 The system shall have a submit button
+5.2.7.3 The system shall have a submit button.

-5.2.7.4 The system shall create a new user account upon the completion of the text fields and the clicking of the submit button
+5.2.7.4 The system shall create a new user account upon the completion of the text fields and the clicking of the submit button.

-5.2.7.5 The system shall have a separate container for logging in
+5.2.7.5 The system shall have a separate container for logging in.

-5.2.7.6 The system shall have a text field for email address and password
+5.2.7.6 The system shall have a text field for email address and password in the log in container.

-5.2.7.7 The system shall have a login button in the login container
+5.2.7.7 The system shall have a login button in the login container.

-5.2.7.8 The system shall redirect the user to their account after filling in and clicking the appropriate button for login and sign up
+5.2.7.8 The system shall redirect the user to their account after filling in and clicking the appropriate button for login and sign up.

 5.3 Performance Requirements

 This system relies on retrieving and updating a user’s information.
-Since the system is centered around the individual and not user-to-user interaction, most of the performance requirements are centered on displaying a user’s information.
+Since the system is centered around the individual and not user-to-user interaction, the performance requirements are centered on displaying a user’s information.

 5.3.1 Interface Performance